What are they?

 The list of potential beneficiaries are :

-a holder of a right in rem to enjoyment (usufruct, use, dwelling or land)
+- a holder of a legal right (generally a registrable right in rem) to enjoyment (usufruct, right of habitation or dwelling) over land and buildings

-Cohabiting family members of the owner or holder of the property in question (spouse, relatives by the third degree and relatives by the second degree) and civil partners, separated spouses, are also entitled to the deduction, provided they bear the costs and are holders of transfers and invoices:
+Cohabiting family members of the owner or holder of the property in question (spouse, relatives by the third degree and relatives by the second degree) and civil partners, separated spouses, are also entitled to the deduction, provided they bear the costs and are holders of transfers and whose names appear on relevant invoices.

 In these cases, without prejudice to the other conditions, the tax is available if the building consents are in the name of the owner of the property.